Groove Alternatives 2026

 Groove pricing (per user, billed annually) from groovehq.com/pricing (2026):

-- Standard: $12/user/month — 2 shared inboxes, 1 knowledge base, email + live chat + social channels, round-robin assignment, standard rules, CSAT surveys, 40+ integrations, mobile apps.
+- Standard: $24/user/month — 2 shared inboxes, 1 knowledge base, email + live chat + social channels, round-robin assignment, standard rules, CSAT surveys, API & webhook access, 40+ integrations, mobile apps.
 Capped at 25 users.
 No AI features, no SLA management, no business hours, no premium integrations.

-- Plus: $20/user/month — 5 shared inboxes, 2 knowledge bases, AI Summarize + Sentiment + Writing Assist, SLA management, advanced reporting, business hours, 10 free lite users, premium integrations (HubSpot, Jira, Salesforce).
+- Plus: $36/user/month — 5 shared inboxes, 2 knowledge bases, AI Summarize + Sentiment + Writing Assist, SLA management, advanced reporting, business hours, 10 free lite users, premium integrations (HubSpot, Jira, Salesforce).

-- Pro: $35/user/month — 25 shared inboxes, 5 knowledge bases, 50 free lite users, data exports, enterprise security, skill-based auto-assignment, dedicated account manager, concierge onboarding, quarterly training.
+- Pro: $56/user/month — 25 shared inboxes, 5 knowledge bases, 50 free lite users, data exports, enterprise security, skill-based auto-assignment, dedicated account manager, concierge onboarding, quarterly training.

-Monthly billing runs approximately 20% higher across all plans — roughly $24, $36, and $56 per user respectively (woodpecker.co, 2025).
+Monthly billing runs approximately 20% higher across all plans — roughly $29, $45, and $67 per user respectively (eesel.ai, 2026).
 All plans require either an annual commitment or the monthly premium.
 Groove offers a 30-day free trial.
+AI Drafts carry an additional credit-based charge of $0.25 per draft on top of the subscription (groovehq.com, 2026).

 Side-by-side breakdown of features, pricing, and trade-offs.